University Administrative Policies

 3.2.1.
 Person Paying Is Present

-When money is received in the presence of the person making payment, the recording of the transaction must take place immediately by:
+When monies are received in the presence of the person making payment, the recording of the transaction must take place immediately by:

 • using a cash register or other locked mechanical device with each payment recorded separately or